Board of Directors

 Helene Kopal, MPA/MPH

-As Senior Director, IDS Operations at Westchester Medical Center’s Center for Regional Health Care Innovation (CRHI), Helene Kopal is responsible for the information technology and other systems and processes required to create an integrated delivery system as part of the New York State’s DSRIP initiative.
-This includes the promotion of data sharing among PPS network partners; major areas of focus are the deployment and use of interoperable medical records and the establishment of connections to the regional health information exchange (RHIO).
+Helene is currently a health services consultant.
+Previously she was the Senior Director, IDS Operations at Westchester Medical Center’s Center for Regional Health Care Innovation (CRHI), Helene was responsible for the information technology and other systems and processes required to create an integrated delivery system as part of the New York State’s DSRIP initiative.
 Prior to joining CRHI, Helene worked for ten years leading HIT-driven change among safety net health care providers as the Executive Director of Hudson Information Technology for Community Health (2012-2014), and Director of Emerging Initiatives at Primary Care Development Corporation (2005-2011).
 Other HIT experience includes inpatient and outpatient system implementations, systems testing, and strategic planning as a Consulting Senior at Ernst & Young.
 At Empire Blue Cross Blue Shield and Oxford Health Plans, Helene oversaw disease management and health improvement initiatives leveraging clinical and claims data to identify and manage at-risk health plan members.

 Helene holds an MPA/MPH in health policy and management from Columbia University and a BA in History from Connecticut College.